 - Habitat loss and hunting by European settlers in the 20th century.

 - Civil unrest and war, increase in weapons and improved communications

-Places to see Black Rhinos (also known as the Hook-lipped Rhinoceros):
+Best Places to see Black Rhinos (also known as the hook-lipped rhinoceros) in Africa:

-- Mostly in South Africa, Namibia, Zimbabwe, and Kenya.
+- Southern and East Africa: South Africa, Namibia, Zimbabwe, and Kenya.

-- Also Tanzania, Botswana, Malawi, Swaziland and Zambia.
+- Also found in Tanzania, Botswana (re-introduced), Swaziland and Zambia (re-introduced).

 - Support Stop Rhino Poaching by registering, donating or reporting suspicious activity in the field.